 In some cases, exemption is given to specified recipient only.
-Here, the status of supplier of the activities or transactions becomes immaterial.
+Here, the status of supplier becomes immaterial.

-- (5) Services provided to the Central Government, State Government, Union territory under any insurance scheme for which total premium is paid by the Central Government, State - Government, Union territory. - (6) Services provided to the Central Government, State Government, Union territory administration under any training programme, for which 75% or more of the total expenditure is borne by the Central Government, State Government, Union territory administration.
+(6) Services provided to the Central Government, State Government, Union territory under any insurance scheme for which total premium is paid by the Central Government,

+State Government, Union territory.

+(7) Services provided to the Central Government, State Government, Union territory administration under any training programme, for which 75% or more of the total expenditure is borne by the Central Government, State Government, Union territory administration.